Ušće Towers: Ušće Business Center

-The Ušće Mall was opened on April 2009.
+The Ušće Mall was opened in April 2009.
 The mall has an area of 130000 sqm on 6 levels, of which 50000 sqm is retail space, with 150 stores, restaurants and cafés.
 The shopping mall also has a multiplex cinema with 11 screens, a bowling alley and a casino.
 Subterranean levels house a 4,000 m2 hypermarket and two levels of parking.

 At the time of opening, Ušće was the largest shopping mall in Belgrade by floor area, and the most visited one.
 In sheer size, though not in number of visitors, it was surpassed by the Galerija Shopping Mall in Belgrade Waterfront in October 2020.
 In July 2022, a massive visual reimaging was announced.
 Designed by the Dutch company "TT Design", the year and a half long renovation will cost €17 million, though the exact dates are still unknown.
-Renovation will be conducted in phases, and the shopping mall will never bee fully closed.
+Renovation will be conducted in phases, and the shopping mall will never be fully closed.
 Both the interior, and the façade, will be made more transparent, to allow more daylight, while the string of shops and restaurants will be allowed around the outer ground floor of the building, on the plateau which surrounds the building, as it is empty at the moment.